opendime/opendime/v2.4/Readme.md

 - if the user's browser is set for language we have a translation for, we'll show that instead of English (can still override)
 - blockchain explorers updated: Blocktrail removed, BC.i becomes BC.com, add Blockstream
-- copyright changed to 2016-2019. added (R) to Opendime logo (we are registered now)
+- copyright changed to 2016-2019, added (R) to Opendime logo (it is registered now)
-- changes to match v4 hardware
+- changes to match v4 hardware, with "Legal Tender" text on it
-- `version.txt` now includes `coin=BTC` as a value
+- `version.txt` now includes `coin=BTC` for more certainty
 - `chain.crt` has certificate chain for "Batch #4" from the factory